PyGhosh/Delta-ML/README.md

 # Abstract
 Here, we report Δ-machine learning approch for predicting triplet excitation energies (T₁) of diverse organic chromohores by combining high quality reference data with quantum chemical data.
 A directed message passing neural network corrects TDDFT, ΔSCF and xTB/sTDA prediction to achieve near chemical accuracy while substantially reducing computational cost.
 Notably, Δ-ML corrected xTB/sTDA predictions close to TD-DFT quality, enabling rapid high-throughput screening of T₁ energies.
 # Dataset
 The training and testing datasets used in this study for TDDFT, ΔSCF, and xTB/sTDA calculations are provided in the Dataset folder.
 Moreover, the experimental T₁ energies of 138 molecules used in this study are provided in the file “Dataset_T_exp_138.csv" along with their SMILES.
+The optimized xyz co-ordinates of all the 138 molecules are also provided in "XYZ_138.zip" file.
 # Models
 The pre-trained models for TDDFT, ΔSCF, and xTB/sTDA methods used in this study for predicting the T₁ energy are provided in the Models folder.
 # Scripts